szczyglis-dev/js-ai-body-tracker/README.md

 	<source src="">
 </video>
 ```
-Then you need to import the library and configure it:
+Next, you need to import the library and configure it:

 ```html
 <script src="./js/tracker.js"></script>